 Strains, RNA extraction, and sequencing

 The strains were previously described in (zhu et al, megans thesis).
 Briefly, lines were obtained from previous mutation accumulation experiments, one from a highly heterozygous ancestor (hybrid of NCYC 3631, a Mat alpha derivative of YPS 606 (oak strain, PA, USA), and NCYC 3596, a Mat a derivative of DBPVG1106 (lici fruit, Indonesia, wine clade)).
-The other strain used was from the Zhu et al mutation accumulation experiment and had the genotype ade2, lys2-801, his3-∆D200, leu2-3.112, ura 3-52, and was homozygous at all loci except the mating type locus(citation)..
+The other strain used was from the Zhu et al mutation accumulation experiment and was of the genotype ade2, lys2-801, his3-∆D200, leu2-3.112, ura 3-52, and was homozygous at all loci except the mating type locus(citation)..
 Both strains from the separate mutation accumulation experiments were diploid, and put through a bottleneck every ~20 generations for ~2000 generations.

-30 lines from both GC and MA experiments (12 aneuploid GC, 8 euploid GC, 6 aneuploid MA, 2 euploid MA), 3 replicates of each, were inoculated in 3ml liquid YPD (yeast extract 2%, peptone 2%, glucose 2%), and incubated on a rotator at 30 C for 24 hours.
+30 lines from both hybrid and lab strains (12 aneuploid hybrid, 8 euploid hybrid, 6 aneuploid lab, 2 euploid lab), 3 replicates of each, were inoculated in 3ml liquid YPD (yeast extract 2%, peptone 2%, glucose 2%), and incubated on a rotator at 30 C for 24 hours.
 RNA was extracted using the MasterPure Yeast RNA Purification Kit (Epicentre).
 Integrity, concentration, and quality of RNA samples were assessed using the Qubit.
 Libraries were prepared using the Illumina Stranded RNAseq Kit.
 They were sequenced at the Georgia Genomics Facility on the Illumina NextSeq (75 cycles) SE75 High Output flow cell.
 Samples were multiplexed and split across two runs.

-For the previously sequenced RNA, we selected 45 colonies (3 replicates each of 15 lines), inoculated each into 3 ml liquid YPD medium, and incubated on a rotator at 30 for 24 hours.
+Some of the lines were sequenced on a different platform.
+45 colonies of the lab strain (3 replicates each of 15 lines) were inoculated each into 3 ml liquid YPD medium, and incubated on a rotator at 30 for 24 hours.
 After 24 hours, mRNA was extracted using the MasterPure Yeast RNA Purification kit (Epicentre).
 RNA libraries were constructed using the Illumina Tru-seq mRNA Stranded Kit, amplified using 13 cycles of PCR and sequenced on an Illumina HiSeq 2500.

 Because these datasets were extracted by different individuals, libraries were made with different kits, and the samples were run on different sequencing machines, analyses were carried out identically, but separately.